A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Preliminaries

 Notice that $\meanCZ\left(z_0,H^{\times k}\right)=k\meanCZ\left(z_0,H\right)$.
 From equation \eqref{eq:iterated_CZ_meanCZ_bound} we obtain that

-As mentioned in the introduction, we consider the Conley-Zehnder index as an appropriate notion describing the rotation number at infinity of an asymptotically linear Hamiltonian system. \begin{defn} Given $H=Q+h$ weakly asymptotically quadratic, define the \emph{index at infinity} $\ind_\infty(H)$ and the \emph{mean index at infinity} $\overline{\ind_\infty}(H)$ of $H$ as
+If $H$ defines an asymptotically quadratic Hamiltonian system, there is a well defined linear Hamiltonian system at infinity.
+We will use this to define two central notions for the paper. \begin{defn} Given $H=Q+h$ asymptotically quadratic, define the \emph{index at infinity} $\ind_\infty(H)$ and the \emph{mean index at infinity} $\overline{\ind_\infty}(H)$ of $H$ as

-\end{defn} \begin{rmk} Different choices of generating Hamiltonians will give different values of the index at infinity, but the loop composition formula \eqref{eq:CZ_loop_composition_formula} implies that they will differ by an even integer. \end{rmk}